Others have been told by their Pastors that the Foolish Virgins are those who lack the 'Oil' of the Holy Spirit.

 Wherefore the children of Israel shall keep the sabbath, to observe the sabbath throughout their generations, for a perpetual covenant ["owlam berith"].
 (Exodus 31:16)

 For had ye believed Moses, ye would have believed me: for he wrote of me.
 47 But if ye believe not his writings, how shall ye believe my words?
-(John 5:46-47)In the above passage in John 5:46-47, Yahushua clearly tells us that if we are NOT a believer [a "DO-er"] of Moses' words, we can NOT be a believer [a "DO-er"] of Messiah's words, for Moses' words ARE Messiah's words — it was Messiah who gave them to Moses!
+(John 5:46-47)In the above passage in John 5:46-47, Yahushua clearly tells us that if we do not believe Moses' words [if we are not a 'DO-er' of Moses' words], how can we say we believe Messiah's words [how can we say we are a 'DO-er' of Messiah's words]?
+For Moses' words ARE Messiah's words — it was Messiah, as the WORD of Yahuweh, who gave the Commandments to Moses!

 Many today do not realise that the 'New Covenant' is the very same 'Everlasting Covenant' spoken of in the Book of Hebrews, and also in the Psalms: